Harvard Can Continue Hosting International Students, Judge Says

 Burroughs gave the government 72 hours to comply with the ruling and to file a report “describing the steps taken to ensure compliance.”

 Harvard filed a separate federal suit in April, also before Judge Burroughs, challenging the Trump administration’s revocation of nearly $3 billion in research grants.
-Less than two hours before Burroughs issued Friday’s ruling on international students, President Donald Trump posted on Truth Social, “We have been working closely with Harvard, and it is very possible that a Deal will be announced over the next week or so.
+Within hours of Burroughs’ Friday ruling on international students, President Donald Trump posted on Truth Social, “We have been working closely with Harvard, and it is very possible that a Deal will be announced over the next week or so.
 They have acted extremely appropriately during these negotiations, and appear to be committed to doing what is right.”
+He wrote that the settlement would be “'mindbogglingly’ HISTORIC.”

 A University spokesman did not immediately respond to a request for comment.